 The length that we keep your personal information will depend on our legal and contractual obligations, and the timescale in which a claim can be made against us.

 - The facilities that we provide include a bar, restaurant, indoor fitness areas and other indoor leisure facilities.
-It is for this reason that we must comply with regulation 21 of the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020.
+It is for this reason that we must comply with the Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020, as amended and updated from time to time (known as the Coronavirus Regulations).
 We must therefore collect and retain your personal information on entry to our premises for 21 days.
 There may be exceptional circumstances where the information may be required to be kept for a longer period, e.g. where police ask for information 20 days after collection.

 - We will retain all Closed-Circuit Television(CCTV) recordings for a period of 30 days and automatically delete them thereafter.